 - opened in August 2016

-- tickets can be bought online or at the starting point at the intermediate station of the Silvrettabahn A1 cable car
+- vouchers can be bought online or at the starting point at the intermediate station of the Silvrettabahn A1 cable car

 The route in summer and in winter